 If you’re dealing with overwhelming debt, you may feel all alone.
 Isolated.
 Desperate for solutions.
 You’re not the only person struggling.
 Did you know that one out of eight Americans is in debt?
 And this number is only rising as more people are finding it hard to recover after the seemingly never-ending pandemic.

 During these hard times, you may be considering filing for bankruptcy.
+Read on to learn how taking on more debt before filing bankruptcy could cause problems.

 What Is Bankruptcy?